automatisch/automatisch/packages/docs/pages/apps/invoice-ninja/triggers.md

     desc: Triggers when a new credit is added.
   - name: New invoices
     desc: Triggers when a new invoice is added.
+  - name: New payments
+    desc: Triggers when a new payment is added.
 ---

 <script setup>